PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 Behavior Alert Form

+We will inform parents/guardians of disruptive behavior that is above and beyond the typically expected range.
+In such an event, a behavior support report will be written and submitted to the childcare program director.
+A copy is given to the parent/guardian along with some discussion from the staff regarding the child’s behavior.
 In cases where a child receives multiple behavior reports, a conference will be scheduled to discuss the child’s plan moving forward and to set goals for the child to help them be successful.
-There may be discussion of continued participation in the program, possible suspension may occur for 1 to 5 days, dependent on the behavior and the number of instances that have been addressed regarding the behavior.
+There may be discussion of continued participation in the program, possible suspension may occur for 1 to 5 days, depending on the behavior and the number of instances that have been addressed regarding the behavior.

-STAFF QUALIFICATIONS
+YMCA STAFF QUALIFICATIONS

 The quality and effectiveness of YMCA services for children are directly related to the skills and personal characteristics of staff.
-Recruiting, selecting, training and supporting staff are essential, interrelated processes in ensuring the success and integrity of children’s programs.
+Recruiting, selecting, training, and supporting staff are essential, interrelated processes in ensuring the success and integrity of children’s programs.
 The leaders are required to have experience in working with children, knowledge of recreational activities, and must possess certain qualities to serve as role models for children.

+They receive training in many areas: safety, child/adult communication, guiding children’s behavior, numerous activities including arts/crafts, games, etc. YMCA staff are First Aid trained and CPR certified.
+Background checks are conducted on all staff.
+This includes criminal record background checks, Central Registry checks and reference checks.
 YMCA staff are not necessarily trained for specific behaviors, and at no time can be one on one with a child.
-Staff are not experts on behaviors or specific needs of extenuating circumstances, which would require special training.
+YMCA staff are not experts on behaviors or specific needs of extenuating circumstances, which would require special training.

 RATIO